Adiaslow/LC-Seq/README.md

 - HierarchyVisualizer: Visualizes the constructed hierarchy of the peptide library.
 - StandardOutput: Writes the output data to a CSV file.

-#### Standard
+#### Standard (demonstration/test pipeline)

-The Standard pipeline is a basic pipeline that can be used as-is or as a starting point for new pipelines.
+The Standard pipeline is a basic demonstration/testing pipeline that can be used as-is or as a starting point for new pipelines.
 It relies on the following components:

 - StandardInput: Reads the input data from a CSV file.
 - StandardChromatogramAnalyzer: Analyzes the chromatogram data.
 - StandardPeakDetector: Detects the peaks in the chromatogram data.
 - StandardPeakAnalyzer: Analyzes the peaks in the chromatogram data.
 - StandardChromatogramVisualizer: Visualizes the chromatogram data.
+- StandardOutput: Writes the output data to a CSV file.

+#### Hierarchical (demonstration/test pipeline)

+The Hierarchical pipeline is a basic demonstration/testing pipeline that can also be used as-is or as a starting point for new pipelines which take advantage of the hierarchical truncation relationships of a null-encoded library.
+It relies on the following components:

+- StandardInput: Reads the input data from a CSV file.
+- StandardChromatogramAnalyzer: Analyzes the chromatogram data.
+- StandardPeakDetector: Detects the peaks in the chromatogram data.
+- StandardPeakAnalyzer: Analyzes the peaks in the chromatogram data.
+- HierarchicalPeakSelector: Selects the peaks in the chromatogram data based on the hierarchical structure of the peptide and chromatogram.
+- HierarchicalSynthesisValidator: Validates the synthesis of the peptide.
+- HierarchyVisualizer: Visualizes the constructed hierarchy of the peptide library.
+- HierarchicalChromatogramVisualizer: Visualizes the chromatogram with added hierarchy information.
 - StandardOutput: Writes the output data to a CSV file.

 ---